 It is currently envisaged that the draft Act is triggered when an investor acquires control, the concept widely used in both Dutch and EU competition law.
-In essence, it captures having the possibility to exercise decisive influence over an undertaking.
+In essence, that is the capacity to exercise decisive influence over an undertaking.
+In addition, a lower threshold may apply to sensitive technologies, for example the acquisition/ increase of "significant influence".
+An as yet unpublished ministerial order will specify when these are to apply.